-Depending on the nature of the site, there are a number of bat survey methods which can be employed to determine whether bats are present, and how they are using a site.
-A licensed ecologist is required to undertake these bat surveys.
+Depending on the nature of the site, there are a number of bat survey methods.
+These surveys methods can determine whether bats are present, and how they are using a site.
+These bat surveys must be undertake by a licensed ecologist.

-- Phase 1- Daytime building inspections; The building(s) would be inspected internally and externally for any evidence of bats, such as droppings, staining and/or bats themselves.
+- Phase 1- Daytime building inspections; Abricon would inspect the building(s) internally and externally for any evidence of bats.
+This includes looking for droppings, staining and/or bats themselves.
 Where no bats are found, the building(s) would be assessed for suitability to offer potential roost sites for bats.
-Building inspections can be undertaken at any time of year.
+Abricon can undertake a Building inspections at any time of year.

-- Phase 2- Night-time emergence surveys; If there is potential for the building(s) to house bats, or evidence of bats, then additional surveys in the form of dusk/dawn activity surveys will be required in order to assess the bat population status and their location within the building(s) (if present).
-Emergence surveys are seasonally constrained to between May and September.
+- Phase 2- Night-time emergence surveys; Where there is potential for the building(s) to house bats, or evidence of bats additional surveys will be required.
+These surveys will be in the form of dusk/dawn activity surveys.
+The survey will assess the bat population status and their location within the building(s) (if present).
+Emergence surveys are seasonally constrained, therefore need to be carried out between May and September.

 - Ground level tree assessments; Individual trees or areas of woodland will be searched for potential features which could be used by roosting bats such as; woodpecker holes, lifted bark and trunk cavities.
-This survey can be undertaken at any time or year.
+Abricon can undertake this survey at any time or year.

-- Transect Surveys; This type of survey is used for conducting a bat survey across a site, and involves surveyors walking a route for a set amount of time and recording any bat activity.
-They can be undertaken between April and October when bats are active, and must be spread across the season.
+- Transect surveys; Used for conducting a bat survey across a site.
+The survey involves surveyors walking a route for a set amount of time and recording any bat activity.
+Transect surveys can be undertaken from April to October when bats are active, therefore the surveys must be spread across the season.

 Licensing and Mitigation

-Works which will impact upon Bats may require a derogation licence to be obtained from the appropriate statutory body for nature conservation prior to the start of works.
-A mitigation licence permits operations which would otherwise constitute an offence and will only be approved if it includes a suitable mitigation plan and is completed by a licensed bat ecologist.
+Works which will impact upon Bats may require a derogation licence or Bat Low Impact Class Licence.
+You can obtain this licence from the appropriate statutory body for nature conservation prior to the start of works.
+A mitigation licence permits operations which would otherwise constitute an offence.
+This will only be approved if it includes a suitable mitigation plan and is completed by a licensed bat ecologist.

 Survey calendar for Bats